 Yes, it’s true I was a chatty dance student.
 I talked in studio dance classes, school classes and pretty much all the time.
-I talked to the teachers mainly, asking questions and generally just wanting much more detailed information than necessary.
+Talking to the teachers mainly.
+Asking questions and generally just wanting much more detailed information than necessary.

 I was a born researcher.
 But that will be no consolation to the teachers and peers that had to tolerate to my often disruptive, if well intentioned, behaviour.